Glenn A. Burklund: Career

 Burklund received several patents for inventions, five involving textiles.
 He moved to Northern Virginia and worked for an electronics firm.
-He was also active as a gunsmith, in the National Rifle Association, the Fairfax County Gun Club, and in the local Republican Party.
+He also worked as a gunsmith.
+Burkland was active in the National Rifle Association of America, the Fairfax County Gun Club, and in the local Republican Party.
 Burklund ran once for elective office, and was elected in 1961 to the part-time position of state Delegate.
 He became one of several delegates representing Fairfax County, polling fewer votes than Democrats John C. Webb and Hobart K. McDowell Jr. but edging out Democrat Dorothy Shoemaker McDiarmid.

 However, Burklund became embroiled in at least two controversies, and the party withdrew its support by the 1963 primary.
 The first controversy involved his request that the Fairfax library censor three films screened during national library week, particularly one which he thought failed to acknowledge controversy concerning evolution (the local American Legion commander objected to the other two as communistic).
 Also that July, Burklund led a Fairfax County-based faction opposed to the Arlington County Republican faction of Jack Corbet for chairman of its 10th district committee, which led to a brawl.
 McDiarmid was thus again elected to represent District 28.

 Death

 Burklund retired to Axton, Virginia.
-He died on October 5, 1998 and is buried in the Scarce Family Cemetery in Pittsylvania County, Virginia.
+He died on October 5, 1998.